The Ramshorn: Historical significance

 Known popularly as the Ramshorn Kirk, the church was in a wealthy and sought after area of Glasgow at the time.
-As such you will find many prominent Glaswegians buried in the surrounding Ramshorn Cemetery, including industrialist David Dale, and tobacco merchants Andrew Buchanan and John Glassford.
+Prominent Glaswegians buried in the surrounding Ramshorn Cemetery, include industrialist David Dale, and tobacco merchants Andrew Buchanan and John Glassford.

 Pierre Emile L'Angelier is also buried in the graveyard.
 He is the victim in the 1857 Madeleine Smith murder case.

 The exterior of the building features a plaque to Sir John A MacDonald, the first prime minister of Canada, who was born in the parish.
 You will also find plaques to Professor John Anderson, natural philosopher and founder of the institution that would become the University of Strathclyde, and his grandfather John Anderson, who was minister at the Ramshorn Church.

 Current use

 In 1982, the church's dwindling congregation merged with that of the nearby Barony Church on Castle Street.
 The University of Strathclyde bought the church in 1983 and commissioned Page/Park Architects to convert it into a theatre and performing arts space.
 It operated as a theatre and performance space from 1992 to 2011.

 In May 2018, plans were submitted by the University of Strathclyde to Glasgow City Council to renovate the former theatre into offices and an exhibition area.
 The Ramshorn reopened in September 2019 as the home of SCILT, Scotland's National Centre for Languages and the Confucius Institute for Scotland's Schools (CISS), based within the Faculty of Humanities and Social Sciences at the University of Strathclyde.